Slice regular functions as covering maps and global $\star$-roots: Introduction

 As a consequence, we obtain a new proof (based on covering properties of slice regular functions), of the fact that an injective slice regular function has real differential that is invertible in the whole domain (see~\cites{GSS:Twistor,Altavilla:RealDiff,Ghiloni2020}).
 To offer the right perspective on Theorem~\ref{teoremacover}, we underline that from the content of~\cites{Ghiloni2020}, it can be already inferred that slice regular functions are \textit{locally} covering maps, while our new techniques give a \textit{global} result.

 The rest of the paper is devoted to study $k$-th $\star$-roots.

 We begin, in Section~\ref{secpower}, with the more abstract case arising from the complex analytic interpretation of slice regularity.
 In particular, having transferred the notion of $\star$-product to curves in $\C^4$, we coherently define the analog of the $k$-th $\star$-power, denote by $\sigma_k$.
-In Lemma~\ref{lmm_jacobianpower} we give an explicit expression of the differential of $\sigma_k$, describing its zero set completely.
+In Lemma~\ref{lmm_jacobianpower} we give an explicit expression of the differential of $\sigma_k$, with a complete description of its zero set.

 This is related to a result given in the last section of~\cites{AltavillaAMPA}, where the authors give algebraic conditions in order to have that the $k$-th $\star$-power of a slice regular function is slice preserving.